jorgedr94/fabric-sdk-node/examples/balance-transfer/README.md

 	`node invoke.js`

-	A successful query will have the following output:
+	A successful invocation will have the following output:
 	```
 	[INFO] Helper - Successfully obtained transaction endorsements.
 	[INFO] Helper - The chaincode transaction has been successfully committed